agluszak/bsp-generators/website/generated/extensions/rust.md

   /** Name to which this dependency is renamed when declared in Cargo.toml.
    * This field allows to specify an alternative name for a dependency to use in a code,
-   * regardless of how it’s published (helpful for example if multiple dependencies
+   * regardless of how it's published (helpful for example if multiple dependencies
    * have conflicting names). */
   rename?: string;